 Carlos Castro

-Carlos Castro is a tireless explorer of anachronism.
+Carlos Castro is an explorer and interpreter of anachronism.
 His work is based on the appropriation of historical images and the formal and symbolic recontextualization of found objects.
-His work explores individual and collective identity, pointing out points of view and narratives ignored in the historical narrative while drawing on historical images and references that are re-signified in the present with irony.
-His pieces question the hegemonic narrative and its aesthetic referents, who are those who have traditionally been represented and who have been made invisible.
-Thus, Castro breaks with the known, questions and breaks the past to put it at the service of the poetic image.
+He explores individual and collective identity by highlighting viewpoints and narratives that have been ignored in historical discourse, while drawing on images and historical references that he ironically renounces in the present.
+His pieces challenge the hegemonic narrative and its aesthetic references, as well as those who have traditionally been represented and those who have been rendered invisible.
+Castro disrupts the known, questioning and dismantling the past to serve poetic associations.

-One of the recurring lines in Carlos' work is the resignification of images that come from the collective imaginary, to facilitate their reading and appreciation.
-The national, the military, the monumental and the unofficial history are essential in his search.
-Castro explores the sarcasm and satire that has been explored since medieval folk art, to take it to modern fears and punishments; to the characters and stories that have created the contemporary myths of a nation.
+One of the recurring themes in Castro's work is the resignification of images derived from the collective imagination to facilitate their interpretation and appreciation.
+Themes such as nationalism, militarism, monumentalism, and unofficial history are essential to his exploration.
+Castro delves into the sarcasm and satire present in medieval folk art, adapting it to address the fears, modern punishments, characters, and stories that have shaped contemporary myths of a nation.

-He is interested in learning about the historical processes and cultural events that have fascinated him.
-This is why he works with images and objects that have a history in themselves: he sees their timelessness and reconceptualizes them to show how contemporary microhistories can communicate and connect with the great universal history.
-This method of understanding his context leads him to understand his own sources, his identity, and where he is going; it makes him reflect on his own life.
+Castro is keen to learn about the historical processes and cultural events that have fascinated him.
+That is why he works with images and objects that already possess their own histories; he recognizes their timelessness and reconceptualizes them to illustrate how contemporary microhistories can communicate and connect with universal history.
+This method of contextual understanding allows him to grasp his own sources, identity, and direction, prompting reflection on his own life.

-"I find a contemporary object and link it to something from the past, an exercise that brings out an anachronistic relationship that I find interesting.
-This object has a charge in itself and allows us to create links between spaces, institutions, contexts and different temporalities".
+“I find a contemporary object and link it with something from the past.
+An exercise that reveals an anachronistic relationship that I find interesting.
+This object carries inherent meaning and allows for the creation of connections between spaces, institutions, contexts, and different temporalities.”